aboutcoders/job-bundle/README.md

 ### Registering a new job

-In order to register a new job, you have to take two steps:
+To register a new job, you have to do two things

-- Create the job class (that performs the actual work)
+- Create the job class
-- Register the class in the service container
+- Register the job class in the service container

 #### Step 1: Create the job class

-Create the class that performs the actual job.
+First you have to create the class that will perform the actual work.
 This can be any kind of class.

 ```php
 namespace My\Bundle\ExampleBundle\Job\MyJob;